andreiOpran/Car-Dealership-Management-OOP/README.md

 - **Interactive Menu:** Allows users to interact with the application in an easy and intuitive way.
 - **Observer Design Pattern:** Notifies observers when changes occur in monitored objects.
 - **Inheritance:** Implements inheritance between classes to ensure code reuse and logical organization.
+  - **Parent-Child-Grandchild Hierarchy:** The project uses a three-level inheritance hierarchy with parent, child, and grandchild classes.
 - **Exception Handling:** Efficient error management through defined exception classes.
 - **Use of STL:** Utilizes standard collections (map, set, list, vector) for data management.
+- **Upcasting and Downcasting:** Uses `dynamic_cast` for safe upcasting and downcasting between class types.